msv-lab/angelix/doc/Tutorial.md

         ;;
 esac
 ```

+And since we need to execute this file latter, please change the mode of it by `chmod +x oracle`.

 Apart from that, it is required to provide expected output values for failing test, because in general they cannot be extracted automatically from the test scripts.
 Expected output are specified using JSON format.
 In the example, we only need to specify the expected output for the test 3 (assert.json):